 This is Margenau's interpretation of the process in which a person's mind proceeds from sensations as the most primary experience, named "P-plain" experience by him, to the conclusions about the features of the external world.
 First, I have sensations of colour, shape of a "table," for example.
 I also see repeatedly that the colour is associated with the shape.
 And in my mind these experiences repeat themselves on similar occasions.
 "My tendency therefore is to assume some sort of permanence that has fixed itself on my mind" (1984, p.
 49).
-In a similar process I experience as I.
+In a similar process I experience my body and other bodies and I find that they have the same mental experience as I.